 Strategic sourcing is a vital component of effective talent acquisition.

-In fact, some would argue it’s the most vital component; without sourcing there would be no candidates and, subsequently, there would be no hires.
+In fact, some would argue it’s the most vital component; without sources of talent acquisition, there would be no candidates and, subsequently, there would be no hires.

 Simply stated, sourcing is all about finding resumes.
 Recruiters need to locate quality candidates, often with unique, niche experience and qualifications; strategic sourcing is the first step in finding (and eventually engaging) this talent.
 Recruiters and/or sourcing specialists mine resume databases, social media networks, applicant tracking systems (ATS), job boards and other online/offline platforms to identify prospects and candidates whose key- or buzzwords (experiences, qualifications, etc.) align with the needs of the organization.